kvarak/dnd/docs/_Classes/feyblood.md

 | 7  | Indigo | Soft singing or humming
 | 8  | Violet | Child’s laughter

 While flying on the material plane, you have disadvantage on ability checks to hide or sneak.
-You cannot fly if you are encumbered, exhausted, or wearing armor.
+You cannot fly if you are encumbered, exhausted or wearing armor.

 <details><summary>Wing Dust</summary>